smcclatchy/spatial-transcriptomics/episodes/introduction.Rmd

  neighboring cells and cell structures.
  - A cell's location is useful data for describing its phenotype, state, and cell and tissue function.
- - Spatial transcriptomics addresses a key obstacle in single-cell studies: the loss of spatial information when tissues are dissociated.
+ - Spatial transcriptomics addresses a key obstacle in bulk and single-cell RNA sequencing studies: their loss of spatial information.
  - The main goal of spatial transcriptomics studies is to integrate expression with spatial information.